-- Whether you're travelling with the MittelrheinBahn as an individual or as a group we have the right ticket for every journey. - You can get tickets for regional transport by RegionalExpress, RegionalBahn, S-Bahn, city and regional buses as well as Deutsche Bahn local services - even across different networks - easily, quickly and conveniently from the yellow ticket machines.
-These can be found at all stations along the Cologne - Mainz route. - Of course, you can also get MittelrheinBahn tickets from all Deutsche Bahn ticket machines and ticket counters. - When you buy tickets, you benefit from the low-price transport-association tariffs.
-You can reach us at:
+Whether you're travelling with MittelrheinBahn as an individual or as a group - there's a corresponding ticket for every journey.
+You can get tickets for regional transport by Regional-Express, RegionalBahn, S-Bahn, city and regional buses, as well as Deutsche Bahn local services - even across different networks - quickly and conveniently from various ticket machines along the entire route between Cologne and Mainz.
+When you buy tickets, you benefit from low-price transport association tariffs.